MRED+D Frequently Asked Questions

 What type of quantitative background should MRED+D applicants have before starting the program?

 The MRED+D program includes a rigorous quantitative curriculum.
-To ensure success, applicants should be well versed in using Microsoft Excel as both a reporting tool and a modeling tool.
-Applicants should also possess a fundamental understanding of finance ratios, capital structure theory, forecasting methods, and risk-return analysis.
+To ensure success, applicants should be well versed in using Microsoft Excel and have a foundation in finance.
 Applicants without this background are strongly encouraged to pursue training through community college or other online courses before the start of the program.
-For suggested options, please contact our admissions team at firstname.lastname@example.org.
+If you are accepted to MRED+D but the Program thinks you would benefit from additional Excel and Finance training, you will be asked to complete short online courses before your arrival.

 How many hours do MRED+D students spend on the program?

 The MRED+D program is a full-time on-campus program.
-Students can expect to dedicate full-time to the program during the 6-week summer term with a rigorous load of coursework.
-During the fall and spring terms, students can expect to spend a minimum of 12 hours of in-class time per week and a minimum of 24 hours per week of work outside the classroom.
-In the case of a semester that includes a studio, students should anticipate more hours in class since studio courses involve extensive on-site studio work.
+Students can expect to dedicate full-time to the program during the 8-week summer term with a rigorous load of coursework - this includes 18 hours per week of class time plus 36 hours of outside class work.
+During the fall and spring terms, students can expect to spend a minimum of 12-16 hours of in-class time per week and a minimum of 24-32 hours per week of work outside the classroom.
+In the case of a semester that includes a studio, students should anticipate more hours in class since studio courses involve extensive studio work.
+MRED+D does not run classes on Fridays.

 Can students give special attention to a specific aspect of real estate?